becherers7/gatsby-starter-netlify-cms/src/pages/index.md

     - image: /img/magnifying-glass-1254223.jpg
       text: >
         Use our chrome extension search scrambler to prevent targeted ads.
-We run randomized background queries in your browser to decrease the accuracy of behavioral algorithms that determine targeted advertising.
+We run randomized background queries in your browser to decrease the the accuracy of targeted advertising.
     - image: /img/book-1421245.jpg
       text: >
         Check out our book club.
 The books we list are ones that we have read